-RDAUK regards all of the forms of discriminatory behaviour, including (but not limited to) behaviour described in the Appendix as unacceptable, and is concerned to ensure that individuals feel able to raise any bona fide grievance or complaint related to such behaviour without fear of being penalised for doing so.
+RDAUK regards all of the forms of discriminatory behaviour, and is concerned to ensure that individuals feel able to raise any bona fide grievance or complaint related to such behaviour without fear of being penalised for doing so.
 Appropriate disciplinary action will be taken against any employee, member or volunteer who violates the RDAUK Equality Policy.
 Any person who believes that he or she has been treated in a way that they consider to be in breach of this policy, should follow the process set out in RDA UK's complaints process, which can be found on the MyRDA website, under Policies.
+It is the Organiser's responsibility to have the appropriate cover for the type of event, taking into consideration the number of participants and spectators.
+A written risk assessment must be carried out.